Revenue growth is one of the factors to consider when buying a stock. It’s no exception for General Motors (NYSE:GM).

-In this article, we will explore the total net sales and revenue of General Motors (NYSE:GM) and find out the company’s revenue growth over multiple quarters.
-We will also investigate some of the quarters with a significant revenue decline and dig in the reason for the drop by studying the company’s financials.
+In this article, we will explore and track the total net sales and revenue of General Motors (NYSE:GM) over several quarters to find out the growth as well as the profitability of the company.

-Other than total revenue, we will also look at the revenue by business segments and by regions to find out how each revenue segment or region performs in terms of sales growth and profitability.
+Additionally, we will also look at GM’s revenue by business segments and by regions to find out how each revenue segment or region performs when it comes to growth rates and profitability.

-As shown in the above snapshot, General Motors’ net sales and revenue comes mainly from the following two major business segments:
+As shown in the above snapshot, General Motors’ net sales and revenue comes primarily from 2 core segments: